-Disk or node failures occur regularly in a large scale storage system, and the overall quality of service is heavily affected by the efficiency of the repair process.
-Dimakis {\em et al.} \cite{Dimakis:10} proposed the framework of regenerating codes to address the tradeoff between the storage and repair-bandwidth in $(n,k)$ erasure-coded distributed storage systems.
-To repair a node, a new node replacing the failed one requests $\beta$ units of data each from any of the $d$ remaining nodes, and regenerates the $\alpha$ units of content to store on the new node; this code is referred to as the $(n,k,d)$ regenerating code.
-There exists a natural tradeoff between the storage $\alpha$ and the repair bandwidth $\beta$: the point corresponding to the minimum amount of the storage is referred to as the minimum storage regenerating (MSR) point, and the other extreme is referred to as the minimum repair-bandwidth regenerating (MBR) point.
-In \cite{Dimakis:10}, the content regenerated is allowed to be only functionally equivalent to the content on the failed node, thus the name \lq\lq{}functional-repair\rq\rq{} regenerating codes.
-In practice, requiring the content regenerated to be exactly the same as that on the failed node can simplify the system design significantly, and thus recent research effort has focused on \lq\lq{}exact-repair\rq\rq{} regenerating codes \cite{Dimakis:11,RashmiShah:11, RashmiShah:12:1,Cadambe:11,Tamo:13,Papailiopoulos:13,Tian:JSAC13}.
+Disk or node failures occur regularly in a large-scale data storage system, and the overall quality of service is heavily affected by the efficiency of the repair process.
+Dimakis {\em et al.} \cite{Dimakis:10} proposed the framework of regenerating codes to address the tradeoff between the storage and repair-bandwidth in $(n,k)$ erasure-code-based distributed storage systems.
+To repair a node, a new node replacing the failed one requests $\beta$ units of data each from any of the $d$ remaining nodes, and regenerates the $\alpha$ units of content to store on the new node; this code is referred to as an $(n,k,d)$ regenerating code.
+There exists a natural tradeoff between the storage $\alpha$ and the repair bandwidth $\beta$: The point corresponding to the minimum amount of the storage is referred to as the minimum storage regenerating (MSR) point, and the other extreme corresponding to the minimum amount of repair bandwidth is referred to as the minimum repair-bandwidth regenerating (MBR) point.
+In \cite{Dimakis:10}, the content regenerated is allowed to be only functionally equivalent to the original content stored on the failed node, thus the name \lq\lq{}functional-repair\rq\rq{} regenerating codes.
+In practice, requiring the content regenerated to be exactly the same as that stored on the failed node can simplify the system design significantly, and thus recent research effort has been focusing on \lq\lq{}exact-repair\rq\rq{} regenerating codes \cite{Dimakis:11,RashmiShah:11, RashmiShah:12:1,Cadambe:11,Tamo:13,Papailiopoulos:13,Tian:JSAC13}.